top of page

 Charitable Remainder Annuity Trust (CRAT)

-A charitable remainder unitrust distributes a fixed percantage based on the balance fo the trust assets, which are revalued each year.
-The annual amount will fluctuate, but, as with CRATs, it must be at least 5% but no more thatn 50% of the assets int he trust.
+Distributes a fixed percantage based on the balance of the trust assets, which are revalued each year.
+The annual amount will fluctuate, but, as with CRATs, it must be at least 5% but no more thatn 50% of the assets in the trust.
 Unlike a CRAT, it does allow for additional contributions.

 Charitable Lead Trust